kyleasmith1/capstone-2020/capstone/README.md

-This directory is where you'll write all of your code!
+This directory is where all the code is written!

-By default it contains a barebones web app.
-To run a local server, execute this
+It will contain a fully functional virtual classroom.
+To run a local server, execute this command:
-command:

 ```bash
 mvn package appengine:run